-populations.
+The colours of galaxies are influenced strongly by dust, by their star-formation histories, particularly by current and recent star formation, and by the metallicities of their stars.
+This makes colours especially difficult to predict with models of the kind we are discussing, because they are sensitive not only to the details of stellar population synthesis, but also to assumptions about the production and quantity of dust, and about its distribution relative to the different stellar populations.
 While population synthesis models have solid theoretical foundations, are well developed and tested, and are probably reliable in most situations, the opposite is true for dust modelling.
 For this reason, rather than predicting the luminosities and colours of galaxies directly, it is often safer to make model predictions for physical properties like stellar mass and star formation rate, and to compare these with distributions inferred from observation using methods designed to be as insensitive as possible to dust.

-In Fig. 11, we show a scatter plot of SDSS u - i colour against stellar mass for model galaxies at z = 0.
-The upper panel includes dust extinction effects, while the bottom one does not.
-Blue dots represent galaxies with dominant disks ($M{\rm bulge} < M{\rm disk}$), and red dots galaxies with dominant bulges ($M{\rm bulge} > M{\rm disk}$).
+In Fig. 11, we show a scatter plot of SDSS u-i colour against stellar mass for model galaxies at z=0.
+The upper panel includes dust extinction effects, while the middle one does not.
+Blue dots represent galaxies with dominant disks ($M{\rm bulge}$ < $M{\rm disk}$), and red dots galaxies with dominant bulges ($M{\text{bulge}} > M{\text{disk}}$).
 A clear split of the population into a red sequence and a blue cloud is visible in both plots.
 When dust effects are included, our model predicts the reddest galaxies to be passive disk systems scattered up from the red sequence.
 It is notable that we predict substantial numbers of disk galaxies on the red sequence, particularly at intermediate stellar masses.
-This appears consistent with the fact that S0 galaxies substantially outnumber ellipticals in this stellar mass range in the local universe (e.g. Dressler 1980), although real S0's rarely have as much dust and gas as our model is assigning them.
+This appears consistent with the fact that S0 galaxies substantially outnumber ellipticals in this stellar mass range in the local universe (e.g. Dressler 1980), although real So's rarely have as much dust and gas as our model is assigning them.
 As in DLB07, the most massive galaxies are bulge-dominated and lie on the red sequence.
 There are also a few massive bulge-dominated galaxies with bluer colours, corresponding to ellipticals that have undergone a recent star-formation event, the equivalent of the E+A galaxies seen locally (e.g. Zabludoff et al. 1996).
 Finally at low stellar masses we predict both sequences to be well populated.
 As we will see, the fraction of passive dwarf galaxies in our model appears larger than observed.
+To compare with observation, we show results from SDSS/DR4 in the bottom panel.
+These have been down-sampled to correspond to a volume-limited subset with stellar masses above $10^{9.5} M{\odot}$ as in Weinmann et al. (2009).
+The numbers are quite small because the reddest galaxies at this lower mass limit fall within the spectroscopic sample only at very low redshift.
+Clear differences with the models appear in the slope of the red sequence and in the number of fainter redsequence galaxies.